 - Help others.
 (If you see someone having a hard time with something and you know the solution share it.
 Don’t be selfish and keep it to yourself.
 Be the change you want to see in this world.
 Meaning what you do for a person now later on when you need help someone else will come along to assist you.
-When you do good things for others, your hope is that the next time they see someone else struggling, they will remember your kindness and help that person out.
+When you do good things for others, the next time they see someone else struggling, they will remember your kindness and help the person out.
 It’s called paying it forward.)
 From a Biblical perspective, when the children of Israel were oppressed for over 400 years in Egypt.
 Exodus 2:24 says,

 God heard their groaning, and he

 remembered his covenant with Abraham, with Isaac and with Jacob.

 God remembered the covenant He made with Abraham, Isaac, and Jacob.
 He made a promise to them and remembered their descendants.
 The good we do today follows not only us but our children’s, children.
 Don’t think your kindness and compassion is in vain.
 God sees it and rewards us according to it.
 God remembers the good we do for others.
 When we help someone in need, we’re helping God.

 “For I was hungry, and you gave me something to eat, I was thirsty, and you gave me something to drink, I was a stranger, and you invited me in.”
 NIV Matthew 25:35